escalant3/pyblueprints/README.txt

 pyblueprints
 ============

-:synopsis: Provides a layer to abstract the Python developer from the graph database system used
+SYNOPSIS: Provides a layer to abstract the Python developer from the graph database system used

 Following the set of interfaces provided by tinkerpop for Blueprints, this proyect aims to give Python developers a similar functionality.